2023 Best Construction Engineering Bachelor's Degree Schools

 Top 10 Best Construction Engineering Technology Bachelor's Degree Schools

 Our analysis found Texas A&M University - College Station to be the best school for construction engineering technology students who want to pursue a bachelor’s degree in the United States.
-Texas A&M College Station is a very large public school located in the midsize city of College Station.
+Texas A&M College Station is a fairly large public school located in the midsize city of College Station.

 Construction Engineering Tech majors at Texas A&M College Station take out an average of $20,222 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $334, based on a 10-year repayment plan.